execution-flows/fy/documentation_site/docs/tutorial/property/property_in_flow.md

 ## Summary

-In ___fy___, defining a property in a flow allows you to encapsulate data as an attribute that can be used within the flow's included property and method mixins.
+In ___fy___, defining a property in a flow allows you to encapsulate data as an attribute that is used by other property and method mixins included in a flow.
 A flow can include property implementation that fits its needs, like fetching data from the database or providing a constant value.
 This makes it easy to manage state and logic in a modular and intuitive way.